-In 2007 Professor Lynne Turner-Stokes submitted an application for a programme grant to set up a UK national database of outcomes after rehabilitation, particularly for patients receiving inpatient rehabilitation for complex problems seen after acute onset disability.
+In 2007 Professor Lynne Turner-Stokes applied for a programme grant to set up a UK national database of outcomes after rehabilitation, particularly for patients receiving inpatient rehabilitation for complex problems seen after acute onset disability.
 Most had neurological damage, but this is an observed fact and was not a specific intention.
 The British Society of Rehabilitation Medicine was one of the supporting organisations.
-The database became known as the UKROC database – the UK Rehabilitation Outcomes Collaborative.
-The programme started in September 2008.
+The database became known as the UKROC database – the UK Rehabilitation Outcomes Collaborative when the programme started in September 2008.
 Its development slightly preceded the development of rehabilitation services for people after major trauma, but UKROC and major trauma rehabilitation services are inextricably intertwined.

-The United Kingdom Rehabilitation Outcomes Collaboration, known universally by anyone involved as UKROC, became associated with the development of Level I, II and III rehabilitation services within the UK, it helped inform the development of trauma rehabilitation services, and it helped develop a reasonable, fair costing and commissioning basis for rehabilitation.
+The United Kingdom Rehabilitation Outcomes Collaboration, known universally by anyone involved as UKROC, was associated with three developments in rehabilitation services in the UK.
+One was developing so-called Level I, II and III rehabilitation services within the UK.
+Second, it provided data to create a fair costing and commissioning basis for rehabilitation.
+Last, it helped the development of trauma rehabilitation services.
 It is a tribute to the vision, determination and sheer hard work of Professor Lynne Turner Stokes that it has achieved so much.
 The late Professor Bipin Bhakta was also a co-applicant on the original application.
 This page outlines some of the outputs based on or derived from the original programme.
 It starts with an overview of the context in which it developed.
-The website giving further details about UKROC, including how to obtain research access to the database, are available here.
+The website giving further details about UKROC, including how to obtain research access to the database, is available here.

-The UKROC programme was built upon a series of systematic reviews conducted in the 2000s that demonstrated the strong evidence base for the effectiveness of coordinated multi-disciplinary rehabilitation.
-A Cochrane review (here) demonstrated the benefits of early and ‘continuous chain’ rehabilitation from randomised controlled trials (RCTs) following acquired brain injury, and a further systematic review (here) assimilated and compared the evidence from RCTs and non-randomised studies.
+The foundation of the UKROC programme was a series of systematic reviews conducted in the 2000s that demonstrated the solid evidence base for the effectiveness of coordinated multidisciplinary rehabilitation.
+A Cochrane review (here) showed the benefits of early and ‘continuous chain’ rehabilitation from randomised controlled trials (RCTs) following acquired brain injury, and a further systematic review (here) assimilated and compared the evidence from RCTs and non-randomised studies.

-A proof-of-principle study in 2006 demonstrated how data collected in the course of ‘real life’ routine clinical practice could be used to demonstrate that rehabilitation provides value for money through savings in the cost of ongoing care. (here)
+In a proof-of-principle study in 2006, Lynne Turner-Stoke et al. demonstrated that data collected in the course of ‘real life’ routine clinical practice showed rehabilitation provided value for money through savings in the cost of ongoing care. (here)

-Extensive national engagement process with rehabilitation professionals from all around the country followed. (here) This led to a reasonable agreement on a set of tools that could be used in routine clinical practice to measure
+An extensive national engagement process with rehabilitation professionals from around the country followed. (here).
+This process led to a reasonable agreement on a set of tools that clinicians could use in routine clinical practice to measure

 - an individual’s needs for rehabilitation,